cue-lang/cuelang.org/content/docs/tour/packages/_en.md

 ---
-title: "Packages and Imports"
+title: Packages and Imports
 weight: 50
+no_index: true
+index_hide: true
 ---

-This section of the tour demonstrates the basics of how CUE's packages and imports work.

-## Contents
+This page should never be seen by a user, as Netlify will redirect their browser to the first page of this section.